Gender equality in Senegal

 Senegal's typically patriarchal society dictates that women traditionally take care of the household duties such as cooking, cleaning, gathering water and firewood, and caring for children. and that men are in charge of the house.
 In Senegal, women have the same legal rights as men.
 However, it is still the case today that women are disadvantaged in many respects.
+These socio-economic conditions, and legal frameworks that often fail to fully protect or empower women and girls.

 Women in the family

 Despite governmental laws, outdated and incorrect perceptions of Sharia Law still enjoy a higher profile in many parts of Senegal.
 For example, they believe this law prohibits women from owning property or inheriting land from their fathers and husbands, although Islamic inheritance jurisprudence is widely disputed and has many laws that encourage women's inheritance.
 Many Senegalese women also have the problem of being denied access to the labor market.
 There are different views on why the woman is more likely to stay at home and not to provide for a second income in the household.
 On the one hand, many Senegalese men do not want their wives to go out to work and make money, as this could potentially erode the power dynamic between husband and wife.
 The men are in their eyes still the ones who have to raise the money and financially to take care of the family.
 They want to prevent the women from being able to make any claims.
 Among other things, it is important to many men that the woman stays at home with the children to teach them the Muslim values.